What is the discount for empty properties?

 We have found that in over 65% of cases where there was an empty period, the property was re-occupied within a month without the need for a longer discounted period.

 Local councils have had their grant funding from central government cut by over three-quarters over the four years since the three month empty discount period was previously agreed (over £3 million cut).
 In such financial circumstances councils need to think carefully how they use their discretions to reduce Council Tax through discount setting powers.
 The change in discounted period is expected to raise less than £20k for South Norfolk Council.

 It is at the discretion of the Local Authority whether any discount is offered for empty properties.
-We have looked at what other authorities charge across Norfolk and Suffolk and understand that from April there will no longer be any Councils across the two counties offering empty home discounts of greater value than one month at 100%.
+We have looked at what other authorities charge across Norfolk and Suffolk and understand that no Councils across the two counties offering empty home discounts of greater value than one month at 100%.

 Please note that this discount is applicable to the property from the date it becomes unoccupied and unfurnished, not the date on which liability changes.
 If the liable party changes within the one month period, the new party will only receive the balance of the discount period remaining.